brikis98/docker-osx-dev/README.md

    slower to pick up changes and eats up a lot of resources.

-I tried many different solutions (see [Alternatives](#alternatives)) that didn't work until I finally stumbled across one that does: Vagrant and Rsync.
-Using this combination, build and compilation performance in mounted folders is on par with native OS X and normal file watching works properly too.
-However, setting it up correctly is a painful process that involves nearly a dozen steps, so to make life easier, I've packaged this process up in this **docker-osx-dev** project.
+I tried many different solutions (see [Alternatives](#alternatives)) that didn't work until I finally stumbled across one that does:
+[rsync](http://en.wikipedia.org/wiki/Rsync).
+With rsync, build and compilation performance in mounted folders is on par with native OS X performance and standard file watching mechanisms work properly too.
+However, setting it up correctly is a painful process that involves many steps, so to make life easier, I've packaged this process up in this **docker-osx-dev** project.

 For more info, check out the blog post [A productive development environment with Docker on OS X](http://www.ybrikman.com/writing/2015/05/19/docker-osx-dev/).